Tag: national league

 That week was more exciting than many off-seasons put together.
 Once the lockout finally ends, it will create a similar free agency wave, but even more condensed.
 With the MLB hoping to start spring training games a week after a CBA is agreed upon, it will not give players much time to choose a destination and make arrangements to be there for their first game.
 With the likes of Carlos Correa, Freddie Freeman, and Kris Bryant still yet to sign, the immediate time after the lockout ends will make fans forget parts of the despair the lockout brought.
 Hopefully a CBA is agreed upon soon, resulting in at least 130 games played.
 Meanwhile, new excitement surrounding free agency may change the player signing process forever.

-One of most influential vintage baseball figures from the State of Connecticut was an Irish-American named Jim O’Rourke.
-The 5-feet-8-inches tall Bridgeport native wielded a mighty bat and famous mustache.
+One of most influential vintage baseball figures from Connecticut was an Irish-American named Jim O’Rourke.
+The 5’8″ Bridgeport native wielded a mighty bat and famous mustache.
 As leadoff hitter for the Boston Red Stockings of 1876, he recorded the first official base hit in major league history.
 O’Rourke’s epic playing career spanned five decades.
-He also became a manager, umpire, team owner, league executive, attorney at law, civil rights advocate, father of eight children and a posthumous National Baseball Hall of Fame inductee.
+He became a manager, umpire, team owner, league executive, attorney at law, civil rights advocate, father of eight children and a posthumous National Baseball Hall of Fame inductee.

-Born in Bridgeport, Connecticut, on September 1, 1850, James Henry O’Rourke was the son of Hugh and Catherine O’Rourke, immigrants from County Mayo, Ireland.
-O’Rourke came of age at Waltersville School and Strong’s Military Academy.
+Born in Bridgeport, CT, on September 1, 1850, James Henry O’Rourke was the son of Hugh and Catherine, immigrants from County Mayo, Ireland.
+Young James came of age at Waltersville School and Strong’s Military Academy.
 He learned to play baseball with his older brother John O’Rourke on local clubs, including the Bridgeport Ironsides and Stratford Osceolas.
-Jim was a right-hander acclaimed as an expert batsman and a smart talker.
-In fact, O’Rourke was so unexpectedly eloquent that he earned the nickname “Orator Jim.”
+James was a right-hander acclaimed as an expert batsman and a smart talker.
+In fact, he was so unexpectedly eloquent that he earned the nickname “Orator Jim.”

 Stratford Osceolas with Jim O’Rourke (standing, far right), 1871.

-In 1872, O’Rourke was recruited by the Middletown Mansfields, thereby becoming a member of America’s first professional baseball league: the National Association.
+In 1872, Jim O’Rourke was recruited by the Middletown Mansfields, thereby becoming a member of America’s first professional baseball league: the National Association.
 Middletown folded in August, but O’Rourke would land on his feet.
 The next season he signed with the powerhouse Boston Red Stockings.
-Alongside Al Spalding as well as George and Harry Wright, O’Rourke batted .350 – swinging Boston to a pennant win.
+Alongside Al Spalding as well as George and Harry Wright, O’Rourke batted .350 – swinging Boston to a pennant.

 1872 Middletown Mansfields